pragmatic-data/pragmatic-data-platform/QUICK_START.md

 - `ingestion` (optional, built in YAML, deployed with dbt macros)

-- `01_storage` (built dbt models, uses YAML to configure the STG models)
+- `01_storage` (dbt models, uses YAML to configure the STG models)

-- `02_refined` (built dbt models)
+- `02_refined` (dbt models)

-- `03_delivery` (built dbt models)
+- `03_delivery` (dbt models)

-We will build a set of models for a single data entity through all layers, using examples from the stonks sample project.
+In this introduction we will build a set of models for a single data entity through all layers, using examples from the stonks sample project.
 You can find the sample project on GitHub: https://github.com/pragmatic-data/stonks.

 ## 2. The Ingestion Layer (Optional)